SaxySam/Git_Instructions/README.md

 #### Switching Branches using the Terminal

-To switch branches, enter one of the following command lines:
+To switch branches, run one of the following command lines:

 ```bash
 git checkout <Branch Name>